August 7, 2019, Alberton, South Africa

 (במדבר לב, יא)

-When I was a brown belt and preparing for my black belt, our teacher Itay Gil, said, I want to see hunger.
+When I held the rank of Brown Belt in Krav Maga and was preparing for my black belt, our teacher, Itay Gil, said, I want to see hunger.
 Only those who were hungry for the black belt would be considered as candidates.
 This meant total devotion to the dream, to the goal.

 Moshe warns the people of Israel that those who did not have the full devotion were not only hurting themselves but they were bringing everyone else down.
 They were "melting the hearts of their brethren".
-There is no place for such people, and thus, as Rabbi Tanzer explained, the punishment was so harsh.
+There is no place for such people on a winning team, and thus, as Rabbi Tanzer explained, the punishment was so harsh.

 The men who did not want to enter the land are compared to the spies who did not want to enter the land 40 years earlier.
 And of these God warns:

 Not one of these men shall live to see the dream fulfilled, we shall wander the desert for forty years until the last of this group has died out.
 We cannot coexist with such people for they are dream killers.
-They are termed the "Cause of destruction".
+They are the "cause of our destruction".

-Rabbi Tanzer remembers the days of the Holocaust and the period after, he remembers the struggle of the establishment of the State of Israel, and he understands that one must be whole, complete, in following this dream.
-Those who are not complete in their devotion must be removed from this group, they are no longer part of the dream.
-Only those totally committed will see the light of day, the promised land, the redemption.
+Rabbi Tanzer remembers the days of the Holocaust and the period after, he remembers the struggle for the establishment of the State of Israel, and he understands that one must be whole, complete, in following this dream.
+Those who are not complete in their devotion must be removed from this group, they are no longer part of the dream team.
+Only those totally committed will see the light of day, the promised land, the dream fulfilled, the redemption.

 Moshe at the markings of the former walls of the Warsaw Ghetto; never forget the dream, the struggle and the goal.